 - The International Sustainability Standards Board (ISSB) launched the first of its IFRS Sustainability Disclosure Standards in June 2023: (i) IFRS S1 (General requirements for disclosure of sustainability related financial information); and (ii) IFRS S2 (Climate related disclosures).
 These requirements, which aim to encourage reporting of consistent, decision-useful information, have been effective for reporting periods starting 1 January 2024.
-They were endorsed by IOSCO in July 2023. - UK endorsement will involve the development of UK Sustainability Reporting Standards (UK SRS) based on IFRS S1 and IFRS S2.
+They were endorsed by IOSCO in July 2023. - UK endorsement involves the development of UK Sustainability Reporting Standards (UK SRS) based on IFRS S1 and IFRS S2.
 The government laid out a framework in May 2024 for the assessment, endorsement and implementation process.
-The following developments are expected in 2025 relating to UK SRS: - In Q1, an endorsement decision with respect to the ISSB standards will also be made. - In Q1, the government will consult on exposure drafts of the UK SRS, and publish the UK SRS. - In Q2, the government plans to consult to disclosure against the UK SRS by non-FCA regulated companies and LLPs. - In 2025, the FCA will consult on updating existing TCFD-aligned disclosure requirements for disclosures against UK SRS. - It was announced at Mansion House in November 2024 (see Slide 63) that the government would launch a consultation in H1 2025 on introducing mandatory transition plan requirements for financial institutions and FTSE 100 companies.
-This will be followed by an FCA consultation on expectations for listed companies' transition plan disclosures, drawing on the outputs of the government's Transition Plan Taskforce (TPT).
+On 25 June 2025, the Department for Business and Trade (DBT) published a consultation seeking views, by 17 September 2025, on exposure drafts of UK Sustainability Reporting Standards: UK SRS 1 and UK SRS 2. - Two further consultations were launched at the same time as the consultation on the UK SRS exposure drafts: - A consultation from the Department for Energy Security and Net Zero (DESNZ) on introducing climate-related transition plan requirements; and - A consultation from DBT on developing an oversight regime for the assurance of sustainability-related financial disclosures. - Following UK SRS endorsement, the FCA will consult by the end of 2025 on updates to existing TCFD-aligned disclosure obligations for disclosures against UK SRS. - The FCA plans to launch a consultation (estimated Q3-Q4 2025) on expectations for listed companies' transition plan disclosures, drawing on the outputs of the government's Transition Plan Taskforce (TPT), the resources of which are now hosted by the IFRS.